La Posada, a Restored Fred Harvey Railroad Hotel in Winslow Arizona Route 66 History Combined With Art

 By 1957, the Fred Harvey Company had added dining cars to the Santa Fe Railroad LIne and the hotel was closed.
 It was occupied as Santa Fe Railroad offices, but when Santa Fe announced that it would no longer maintain the beautiful grounds and the furnishings were sold off, it seemed the La Posada was really finished.
 Before a new owner was found, every credit should go to a volunteer group called the Gardening Angels from Winslow who continued to trim and water the grounds.
 In 1997, La Posada was bought by Allan Affeldt and his wife Tina Mion, and they began restoring La Posada to its former glory.

 It's difficult for visitors to Winslow today to imagine what the city was like in its heyday.
 For one thing, Winslow was once the largest city in Northern Arizona.
-Howard Hughes and the famed aviator Charles Lindberg spent a good deal of time at what is now Lindberg Field developing TWA airline for Hughes.
+Howard Hughes and the famed aviator Charles Lindberg and his wife Anne Morrow spent a good deal of time at what is now Lindberg Field developing the Winslow airport which would be used for the TWA airline for Howard Hughes.
 Soon there would be nine TWA flights daily out of Winslow.
-Many movies stars, politicians and other famous stayed at the hotel, and their pictures are displayed at La Posada, and some of the rooms have been named for the famous who stayed in them.
-La Posada is located on the former Route 66, which continues to attract roadside affectionados to all the important sites.
-Train buffs also love La Posada.
+Many movies stars like John Wayne, Roy Rodgers and Jimmy Stewart, politicians such as Franklin D. Roosevelt and other famous stayed at the hotel, and their pictures are displayed at La Posada, and some of the rooms have been named for the famous who stayed in them.
+La Posada is located on the former Route 66, which continues to attract roadside aficionados to all the important sites.
+Train buffs also love La Posada for its Santa Fe Railroad history.
 The Southwest Chief (Amtrak) makes a passenger stop there twice daily, and freight trains continue to roll past on a regular basis.
 Of course, I have to confess that hearing the trains pass during the night, is a part of a stay at La Posada.
 In a bit of hotel humor, La Posada is sometimes called the "backwards hotel" since the old front which faced the train tracks, is now the back of the hotel and the former back is now the main entrance.

 Staying in a Historical Hotel